'Unfavorable views' of China reach historic highs, new report finds | DW | 06.10.2020

 A global Pew survey has shown a record number of people in nine of the world's top economies have a negative opinion of China.
 Pew said Beijing's response to the coronavirus pandemic has soured global public opinion.

-Negative public opinion towards China has significantly increased in several advanced economies, according to a new survey released by the Pew Research Center on Tuesday.
+Negative public opinion toward China has significantly increased in several advanced economies, according to a new survey released by the Pew Research Center on Tuesday.

 In nine of the 14 countries included in the survey, negative views on China have reached their highest point since Pew began collecting data on the topic more than a decade ago.